-There is a lot of speculation about how machine learning and artificial intelligence could take creative jobs from people.
+There is a lot of speculation about how machine learning and artificial intelligence could take creative jobs away from people.

 Considering how quickly technology evolves and what machine learning is capable of, concerns about job security among translators is understandable.